The Asset Management Review: United Arab Emirates

 Common asset management structures

 The most common forms of asset management in the UAE are privately managed accounts and offshore structures.
-Privately managed accounts have long been popular in the region as managers have targeted capital from high-net-worth individuals, family offices and government-related investors in the UAE.
+Privately managed accounts have long been popular in the region as managers have targeted capital from high net worth individuals, family offices and government-related investors in the UAE.
 For collective investment schemes, managers have generally looked to the Cayman Islands (and to a lesser extent other offshore jurisdictions) as the domicile of choice due to comprehensive corporate and funds laws and predictable legal regimes.
 Additionally, locally domiciled funds in the DIFC and ADGM have become increasingly utilised in the past couple of years.

 Large local banks, such as First Abu Dhabi Bank (created upon the merger of National Bank of Abu Dhabi and First Gulf Bank in April 2017) and Emirates NBD Bank, have established public mutual funds onshore under the Central Bank and SCA regulations.
 However, to manage an onshore fund, a manager requires an SCA fund management licence, which the SCA only recently began issuing.
 Similar to other funds jurisdictions in the region, onshore funds are not legal entities, but rather are contractual entities formed upon execution by the manager and the investors of the fund's terms.

-The DIFC and DFSA have actively promoted the funds industry in the DIFC, with the DIFC recently publishing its 2024 growth strategy, which outlines fund management as its strategic focus area of the long term.
-However, the DIFC funds industry has yet to flourish, and only approximately 90 funds have been established in this jurisdiction.
+The DIFC and DFSA have actively promoted the funds industry in the DIFC, with the DIFC recently publishing its 2024 growth strategy, which outlines fund management as its long-term strategic focus area.
+However, the DIFC funds industry has yet to flourish, and only approximately 103 funds have been established in this jurisdiction.
 The DIFC has the qualified investor fund (QIF) regime, which can be established in an expedited time frame and is subject to significantly less oversight than other UAE-based fund structures.
 A QIF structure is designed to be offered only through private placement to experienced investors, with a minimum investment of US$500,000 per investor.
 To manage a QIF or any other DIFC-domiciled fund, an entity must be licensed by the DFSA or licensed in a recognised foreign jurisdiction.
 As further encouragement to consider establishing in the DIFC, the DFSA has a fast-track licensing process with reduced fees and share capital for those entities that are seeking to establish in the DIFC for the purpose of launching a fund.

 The DIFC has also adopted a prescribed company structure (formerly special purpose companies and intermediate special purpose vehicles were used) through which many managers effect their private equity, real estate and alternative investments.
-Managers have looked to the prescribed company structure due to the short time frame to establish a prescribed company (i.e., one week versus potentially months to establish in other local jurisdictions), low incorporation fee (US$100) and annual renewal fee (US$1,000), as well as the DIFC's legal regime (which is based on English law) and the general recognition and treatment of DIFC companies as onshore companies for tax and regulatory purposes in the GCC.
+Managers have looked to the prescribed company structure owing to the short time frame to establish a prescribed company (i.e., one week versus potentially months to establish in other local jurisdictions), low incorporation fee (US$100) and annual renewal fee (US$1,000), as well as the DIFC's legal regime (which is based on English law) and the general recognition and treatment of DIFC companies as onshore companies for tax and regulatory purposes in the GCC.
 The ADGM has a comparable entity, the special purpose vehicle (SPV).
 The SPV has garnered substantial interest from managers and investors (and more recently start-ups and venture capital firms) since its introduction.

 Main sources of investment